🛸 The Directed Prediction Index (DPI).

 .
 See their help pages for usage and illustrative examples.
 Below are conceptual rationales and mathematical explanations.

-Step 1: Relative Direction
+Step 1: Relative Endogeneity as Direction Score

 Define as relative endogeneity (relative dependence) of vs. in a given variable set involving all possible confounders :

-It uses to test whether (outcome), compared to (predictor), can be more strongly predicted by all observable control variables (included in a given sample) and unobservable random covariates (randomly generated in simulation samples, as specified by k.cov
+The endogeneity score aims to test whether (outcome), compared to (predictor), can be more strongly predicted by all observable control variables (included in a given sample) and unobservable random covariates (randomly generated in simulation samples, as specified by k.cov

 in the DPI()